andymac-2/haskell-docs/docs/book/Function.md

 ## Total functions.

-Total functions are the opposite of partially defined functions. they are defined
+Total functions are the opposite of partially defined functions.
+They are defined for every input, and they *terminate* for every input, that is, they will not run forever.
+The Haskell compiler cannot reliably determine that a function will terminate for every input.
+In order to determine this, we would need to solve the Halting problem, which is famously impossible for any computer or human to solve.
+Therefore Haskell will not even attempt to figure out if a loop runs forever.
+The responsibility for this lies squarely on the programmer.

+Whenever possible, use total functions.
+If every function that you use in your program is a total function, then your program should not encounter any runtime errors.
+This is because all errors will be caught at compile time.

 ## Design by contract